 For a really unique approach, forget about flowering plants and design your container with plants that have colorful foliage.
 Many plants have foliage that is just as beautiful, and sometimes just as colorful, as any garden flower.
 There are plants available with leaves in solid colors, or variegated combinations of purple, chartreuse green, white, pink, gold, gray and red.
 Planters filled with foliage plants are usually low maintenance and tidy-looking.

 Plants come in an array of foliage textures; from lacy, ferny types to rigid, spiky lines.
 Some have narrow, grass-like leaves and some are bold and tropical-looking.
 Some plants grow upright, some bushy, and some stay so low that they trail right over the sides of the planter.
 Try to mix several foliage textures and growth habits to create the most interesting combination for your container.
 Don’t be afraid to mix annual and perennial plants to expand your range of choices.
 Many perennial plants grow very well in containers and they can be removed from the container in the fall and planted in the ground to enjoy for years to come.

 Succulent plants and cacti are the perfect solution for creating a low-maintenance, low-water-needs planting.
 They are available in a range of beautiful colors and offer some of the most unique foliage forms in the plant world.

-Visit your neighborhood Walmart for a great selection of annual and perennial plants to help you create your most imaginative container combinations ever!
+Visit your local garden center for a great selection of annual and perennial plants to help you create your most imaginative container combinations ever!
 Take a look at of our breakdown of annuals vs. perennials for a more in depth look at what might suit your needs best.